Keynotes

 This session highlights Appalachian State’s innovative approach to dietetic access and equity within campus dining, developed in collaboration with the Office of Access and Equity.
 Our program prioritizes inclusivity for students with diverse allergies and specific diets, emphasizing transparency in menu offerings and fostering student confidence.
 We will explore how our director of nutrition and director of access and equity: disability resources partner with our operations teams to offer personalized support systems, ensure compliance and develop best practices, ultimately enhancing the dining experience.
 Join us as we share insights and strategies for creating a more equitable dining environment that recognizes and responds to student needs.

-Reviewing the Results of the 2024/25 NACUFS Customer Satisfaction Survey
+Reviewing the Results of the 2024-25 NACUFS Customer Satisfaction Survey (GE)

 Johann Leitner